lighthouse-no/cf-buildpack-rust/README.md

-# Cloud Foundry Buildpack for Rust
+# SAP Cloud Foundry Buildpack for Rust

-This buildpack uses the standard `rust` image.
+This buildpack uses the standard `rust` image and targets the SAP Cloud Foundry environment.

 ## Usage